AugurProject/augur.js-docs/source/version2/includes/_glossary.md

 ## Categorical Market

 A Categorical Market is a [Market](#market) with more than 2 potential [Outcomes](#outcome), but no more than 8.
-As with all Markets, [Invalid](#invalid-outcome) is also a potential Outcome, but it does not count toward the 8-Outcome maximum.
+(These numbers do not include [Invalid](#invalid-outcome).)
 Categorical Markets are best for multiple choice questions, such as "Which team will win Tournament X?" or "What color tie will the U.S. President wear at the next presidential press conference?".
 If a Market is based around a simple yes-or-no question, it is better to use a [Yes/No Market](#yes-no-market).
-For a Market about what a particular stock price will be on a given date, a [Scalar Market](#scalar-market) should be used, as 8 potential outcomes would not be sufficient.
+For a Market about what a particular stock price will be on a given date, a [Scalar Market](#scalar-market) should be used, as 8 potential outcomes (excluding `Invalid`) would not be sufficient.

 ## Challenge